parkaitlin/hexa-says/README.md

-# Hexa-says
+# Hexa-Says

 ### Wireframe
 <img src="wireframe.png">

-Hex-says is an unique version of the classic game, Simon Says.
+Hexa-Says is a unique version of the classic game, Simon Says.
 The rules to Simon Says are simple: a sequence will be played and the user will need to play the exact same sequence in order to move on.

 Hex-says has the same rules, but the sequence can include up to 14 different selections.
 The game starts with 7 possible selections and 1 is added on after each round is passed.
 Similar concept, the first round has a sequence of 3 selections and then one more is added to that sequence each time.